AlbertMietus/CCastle2.hg/TestDoubles_packages/TestDoubles-HelloWorlds/doc/index.rst

   It should be easy to compile (parse) and only needs an elemental implementaion of the Backend-writer(s)

 credible
   This variant has a (one) simple Protocol, and two components.
-But there is no implementaion ...
+But there is no implementation ...

   It can be used to verify compiling and code-generation for components, ports etc.